Government & Regulatory Affairs Counsel

 Matt also counsels international clients on compliance matters related to the Customs-Trade Partnership Against Terrorism (CTPAT), a voluntary supply-chain security program to facilitate the secure and efficient flow of global trade.

-Matt maintains an active pro bono practice, with an emphasis on Constitutional voting rights.
-Most recently, he served on the trial team that won a favorable ruling, on behalf of the League of Women Voters of Michigan and individual voters, in a lawsuit challenging the constitutionality of a 2011 partisan gerrymander of Michigan's congressional and state legislative maps.
+Matt maintains an active pro bono practice, with an emphasis on immigration rights and election law.
+In 2019, he served on the trial team that won a favorable ruling on behalf of the League of Women Voters of Michigan and individual voters in a lawsuit challenging the constitutionality of a 2011 partisan gerrymander of Michigan's congressional and state legislative maps.
 The three-judge panel of the United States District Court for the Eastern District of Michigan permanently enjoined Michigan from conducting elections based on the unconstitutional districts, finding they were deliberately drawn to favor Republican voters and incumbents and disfavor Democrats.
 The case is League of Women Voters v.
 Benson.